 Ted's main research focus is African economic development, including work on the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; interactions between health, education, environment, and productivity for the poor; and methods for transparent social science research.
 He has conducted field work in Kenya, Sierra Leone, Tanzania, and India.
 Many of the datasets used in his research are posted online, either on the relevant article page (on this website) or on Dataverse.

-Self-control problems constitute a potential explanation for the under-investment in preventive health care observed in low-income countries.
-A commonly proposed policy tool to solve such problems is offering consumers commitment devices.
+Self-control problems constitute a potential explanation for the under-investment in preventive health in low-income countries.
+Behavioral economics offers a tool to solve such problems: commitment devices.
 We conduct a field experiment to evaluate the effectiveness of different types of theoretically-motivated commitment contracts in increasing preventive doctor visits by hypertensive patients in rural India.
-We document varying levels of takeup of the different commitment contracts, but nd no effects on actual doctor visits or individual health outcomes.
-Thus, a substantial number of individuals pay for commitments, but then fail to follow through on the specified task, losing money without experiencing any health benefit.
+Despite achieving high take-up of such contracts in some treatment arms, we find no effects on actual doctor visits or individual health outcomes.
+A substantial number of individuals pay for commitment but fail to follow through on the doctor visit, losing money without experiencing health benefits.
 We develop and structurally estimate a pre-specified model of consumer behavior under present bias with varying levels of naivete.
-The results are consistent with a large share of individuals being partially naive about their own self-control problems; in other words, they are sophisticated enough to demand some commitment, but overly optimistic about whether a given commitment is sufficiently strong to be effective.
-The results suggest that commitment devices may in practice be welfare diminishing, at least in some contexts, and serve as a cautionary tale about the role of these contracts in the...
+The results are consistent with a large share of individuals being partially naive about their own self-control problems: sophisticated enough to demand some commitment, but overly optimistic about whether a given level of commitment is suffciently strong to be effective.
+The results suggest that commitment devices may in practice be welfare diminishing, at least in some contexts, and serve as a cautionary tale about their role in health care.

 Bai, Liang, Benjamin Handel, Edward Miguel, and Gautam Rao.
 (2017).
 "Self-Control and Demand for Preventive Health: Evidence from Hypertension in India", NBER Working Paper #23727.